 Remember, getting third-party copyright permissions can be frustrating, so don't delay!
 Investigate any third-party copyright requirements while you are drafting your thesis.

 Students are responsible for anonymising and/or removing all personal data used in their thesis.
 This includes both their own and participant personal information and information of any other person.
 Such data may include home addresses, mobile phone numbers, signatures, and email addresses.
 Most of this data is found in letters and documents which are included in appendices, for example, ethics confirmation letters, participant information sheets, consent forms etc.

 In order to prevent this data from being made publicly available when the thesis is published on the Research Repository, please ensure that you submit all documents such as these (documents which provide information and contain personal data) in a separate appendix file when you submit your electronic thesis.
 The file will be kept on the thesis record (allowing it to be assessed by examiners) but not made publicly visible.

 What about later versions of my thesis?

-When you have been advised by the Graduate School that the examiners have confirmed that amendments to your thesis have been completed to their satisfaction, please email the approved version to The Repository Team at email@example.com, indicating clearly in the subject line of the email that this is the 'final approved version'.
-If the most recent version on the Research Repository is the final version you need to email The Repository Team and tell them.
+When you have been advised by the Graduate School that the examiners have confirmed that amendments to your thesis have been completed to their satisfaction, please email the approved version to the Repository Team at firstname.lastname@example.org, indicating clearly in the subject line of the email that this is the 'final approved version'.
+If the most recent version on the Research Repository is the final version you need to email the Repository Team and tell them.
 We will not make any version live until we have a) heard from the Graduate School and b) heard from you, the thesis author.